 With the increasing complexity and globalization of supply chains, the demand for supply chain professionals is growing.
 Many industries are reporting significant shortages in talent, and this program will prepare you to help fill these economic needs.

-Employment: Recent employers include Lowe’s Home Improvement, CGI, Reynolds America, Wells Fargo, Transportation Insight, Sygenta, Georgia Pacific, Amazon, AON Hewitt, Shurtape Technologies, TDL, Lockten, BB&T, Ally Financial, TIAA CREF, CH Robinson and Deloitte.
+Employment: Recent employers include Lowe’s Home Improvement, CGI, Reynolds America, Transportation Insight, Sygenta, Georgia Pacific, Amazon, AON Hewitt, Shurtape Technologies, TDL, Lockten, TIAA CREF, Red Classic, Camelot 3PL Software, Target and Ryder, CH Robinson and Deloitte.